MefaLoot/UnrealHost/Gamemodes.md

 * If the Boss survives, they win.
 If not, they lose.
 * Note:  The "kill" button on the target reduces their HP by one point.
 The Boss can kill other players, but they will respawn.

+Team Battle Mode:
+* Players are divided into a chosen number of teams.
+* Teams must kill players from other teams to achieve victory.
+* Each "kill" button press reduces the target's HP by one point.
+* Players respawn after a set time.
+* The team with the most kills wins.

 ### Under Development:

 Role Mode: